Join the Leadership in Personalized and Digital Learning Program

 - Program: $350.
 The $350 fee is a one-time payment that includes all program fees, including the four face-to-face meetings, lunches, and online programming.
 Participants receive 36 PD hours upon completion of the program.

-- Program with Administrator Academy Credit: $350.
-The $350 fee includes all program fees and AA credit.
+- Program with Administrator Academy Credit: Participants may choose to recieve Administrator Academy credit for the final session of the program at no additional cost.
 Participants receive 30 PD hours and 1 AA credit upon completion of the program.

-- Program with Graduate Credit: $350.
-Participants receive 3 graduate credit units through Lindenwood University.
+- Program with Graduate Credit: Participants may choose to receive 2 graduate credit units through Lindenwood University.
 Lindenwood will charge a fee, payable to them, for issuing the graduate credit.

 Want LPDL in your area?
 Contact Brian Bates at firstname.lastname@example.org and let him know you are interested in having a cohort in your area!